(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, January 19, 2016.)

 In Book IV Aurelius tells us that we can always find solitude in our own minds.
 And if our minds are serene, we will find peace and happiness there.
 As for how others view us we have little control.
 But virtuous things are still virtuous whether or not they are praised.
 Remember our lives are ephemeral, one day we live, the next we are dead.
 So act virtuous, use your time well, and be cheerful.
 Then, when you drop from life’s tree, you will drop like a ripe fruit.

-In Book V Aurelius says we should get up each morning and do good.
-This includes acting naturally, unconcerned about the reproach of others.
+In Book V Aurelius says we should get up each morning and do good work.
+This includes acting naturally, unconcerned about the reproach of others, and contributing to society.
 And if you do good deeds don’t ask for payment or gratitude.
 Be satisfied with acting like a vine that bears good fruit.

 In Book V Aurelius disavows revenge—better not to imitate injury.
 Do your duty, act righteously and be not disturbed by the rest, for in the vastness of space and time we are insignificant.
 Think of good things and control your mind.